Sizing a pump? First, decide what type of pump you need.

 Step 2: Measure system head height

-Because almost all aquaponic or hydroponic growers need to move water upwards, you’ll need to also understand how efficient your pump is at different heights.
-Whether you’re still using a traditional horizontal grow bed model or NFT or ZipGrow Towers, you’ll still need to move water vertically from your fish tank to your beds, troughs, or Towers.
+Because almost all aquaponic or hydroponic growers need to move water upward, you’ll need to also understand how efficient your pump is at different heights.
+Whether you’re using a traditional horizontal grow bed model or NFT or ZipGrow Towers, you’ll still need to move water vertically from your fish or nutrient tank to your beds, troughs, or Towers.
 To compensate for the height, we use a measurement called head height.

 Head height is the distance between the top of your grow bed (or ZipGrow Tower) and the top of the water in your tank.
 You won’t need a calculation for this.
 Just measure the length between the water line in your sump and the exit point of your irrigation (in a ZipGrow system, the exit point is the drip lines above your Towers).